Fluid viscoelasticity triggers fast transitions of a Brownian particle in a double well optical potential

-Furthermore, in Fig.~\ref{fig:reduction_tau3.eps} we plot the ratio $\beta = \tau^{(\textrm{ve})}_{\textrm{exp}}/\tau_{\textrm{K}}$ versus the time-scale ratio $\tau_0/\tau_{\mathrm{S}}$, thus verifying that the coupling of the particle with the viscoelastic surroundings gives rise to a reduction in the mean crossing time in quantitative agreement with Eq.~\eqref{eq:beta}.
-For comparison, the Newtonian case ($\beta=1$) is represented by the upper dotted line.
-From this plot, we can draw a clear picture of the barrier-crossing process under viscoelastic conditions.
-For very low values of $\tau_0/\tau_{\mathrm{S}} \ll 1$, $\beta \rightarrow 1$, {\it i.e.}, Newtonian-like conditions described by Eq.~(\ref{eq:KramersV}) prevail.
-This corresponds to a situation in which the relaxation of the fluid takes place on a timescale much smaller than $\tau_{\mathrm{S}}$, where the particle mobility around the unstable point S is dominated by the inverse of the long-time friction coefficient $\gamma_0$, see Eq.~\eqref{eq:mob}.
+Furthermore, in Fig.~\ref{fig:reduction_tau3.eps} we plot the ratio $\beta = \tau^{(\textrm{ve})}_{\textrm{exp}}/\tau_{\textrm{K}}$ versus $\tau_0/\tau_{\mathrm{S}}$, thus verifying that the coupling of the particle with the viscoelastic surroundings gives rise to a reduction in the mean crossing time in quantitative agreement with Eq.~\eqref{eq:beta}.
+For comparison, we also plot the results of the particle crossing events in water, for which we verify that $\beta \approx 1$, as expected for a Newtonian fluid with constant viscosity ($\alpha = 1$ and $\tau_0/\tau_{\textrm{S}} \rightarrow 0$).
+These findings suggest that when the fluid relaxation takes place on a timescale $\tau_0 \ll \tau_{\mathrm{S}}$, the particle friction around the unstable point S is dominated by the low-frequency values of the viscosity $\eta(s)$ in Fig.~\ref{fig:exp}(b).
 However, as $\tau_0/\tau_{\mathrm{S}}$ increases, the fluid does not have enough time to fully relax before the particle is activated by a thermal fluctuation over the barrier.
-Thus, the particle mobility during the escape is not simply determined by $\gamma_0^{-1}$ but by higher-frequency components with lower resistance.
-This results in a monotonic decrease of $\beta$, which implies that as the unstable point becomes sharper, {\it i.e.}, by increasing $|k_s|$ with the other parameters fixed, the mean escape time reaches decreasingly lower values with respect to $\tau_{\textrm{K}}$.
-In fact, for $\tau_0/\tau_{\textrm{S}} \gg 1$, Eq.~\eqref{eq:beta} reduces to $\beta = \alpha$, which corresponds to an activated escape process induced only by thermal noise of the solvent with viscosity $\eta_{\infty}$.
-Note that under our experimental conditions, the values of $\tau_{\mathrm{S}}$ are comparable to $\tau_0$, which allows us to clearly resolve the effect of the viscoelastic memory friction on the activated escape of the particle from the potential wells ($\beta \approx 0.2$).
+Hence, the friction experienced by the particle during the escape is strongly affected by higher-frequency components of the viscosity shown in Fig.~\ref{fig:exp}(b).
+This results in a lower resistance to the particle crossing over the barrier, \textit{i.e.}, $\beta$ decreases monotonically with increasing $\tau_0/\tau_{\mathrm{S}}$.
+Note that under our experimental conditions, the values of $\tau_{\mathrm{S}}$ are comparable to $\tau_0$, which allows us to clearly resolve the effect of the fluid viscoelasticity on the escape process of the particle ($\beta \approx 0.2$).

+As previously suggested for chemical reactions~\cite{Grote1981}, under non-Markovian conditions activated transitions are triggered by the short-time friction with the solvent.
+To verify this mechanism in the present case, we estimate the effective particle mobility, $\mu_{\mathrm{eff}}$, from the trajectory of the particle along the barrier crossings, such as the one depicted in the inset of Fig.~\ref{fig:reduction_tau3.eps}.
+Then, we compare it with the frequency-dependent particle mobility, which can be derived from Fourier transform of Eq.~\eqref{eq:GLE}, considering the memory kernel given by Eq.~\eqref{eq:relmodulus},